 And nutshells are all well and good — but it’s also important to know the details for something like this.
 That’s why on this page, we’ll explore the basics of what you need to know to start using display advertising for your company.

 What is display advertising?

 Check out our video to learn more about how display advertising works and how it can grow your business.

 A type of paid online advertising, display media consists of text, image, video, audio, and motion ads, which display on websites, apps, and social media platforms.
 These ads can appear in several sizes, including banner and reach users across the web.

 5 types of display ads

-When it comes to display advertising, you can access several types of display ads, including:
+To deeply discover what is display advertising, you need to understand that when it comes to display ads marketing, you can access several types of display ads, including:

 Next, we need to cover the major display ad networks that are available to advertisers.